quinnboukouvalas/react-native-video-controls/README.md

 Run `npm install --save react-native-video react-native-video-controls`

+or, as an alternative `yarn add react-native-video react-native-video-controls`

 Then run `react-native link react-native-video`

 If you're using RN < 39 run `npm install --save react-native-video-controls@1.0.1`.
 Note this version includes `react-native-video` as a normal dependency instead of a peer-dependency.